MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/configure-help.md

 You can see an example of how to deploy content to an Azure web app in the article [Deploy custom help to Azure](/dynamics365/fin-ops-core/dev-itpro/help/walkthrough-help-azure), which supports the custom Help toolkit for Dynamics 365 Finance and Operations apps.
 That article also describes how you can build a search service for your website.
 Another example is in the [Overview of adding search to a website with Python](/azure/search/tutorial-python-overview) tutorial in the Azure docs.
 The step for adding a search service is currently not relevant for [!INCLUDE [prod_short](../developer/includes/prod_short.md)], but you might find the guidance helpful anyway.

 > [!IMPORTANT]
 > Currently, search in [!INCLUDE [prod_short](../includes/prod_short.md)] cannot access sites other than the *docs.microsoft.com* site.
 This limitation also impacts the search tab in the updated help pane that is part of 2021 release wave 2, version 19.0 and later.
-The search capabilities only apply to the *docs.microsoft.com* site, including learning modules on Microsoft Learn.
+The search capabilities only apply to the *docs.microsoft.com* site, including Microsoft Learn.
 >
->However, to help prepare for the day when partner-provided and customer-provided content can also be indexed and found by the in-product search and the help pane, get your content deployed to a website and make it discoverable.
+> However, to help prepare for the day when partner-provided and customer-provided content can also be indexed and found by in-product search and the help pane, get your content deployed to a website and make it discoverable.

 ### Optional: Get Microsoft's content

 If you deploy a solution that is based on Microsoft's default application, then you might want to include a customized version of Microsoft's business functionality content on your website.
 Microsoft's source files are available as downloadable packages for each major release in the [https://github.com/MicrosoftDocs/dynamics365smb-docs/](https://github.com/MicrosoftDocs/dynamics365smb-docs/releases) GitHub repo in English (US) only.
 For other languages, pull files based on a commit before the next major version.

 > [!TIP]
-> The content on the [/dynamics365/business-central/](/dynamics365/business-central/) site and in the various GitHub repos reflects the latest version of [!INCLUDE [prod_short](../developer/includes/prod_short.md)], unless otherwise specified.
+> The content on the [docs.microsoft.com/dynamics365/business-central/](/dynamics365/business-central/) site and in the various GitHub repos reflects the latest version of [!INCLUDE [prod_short](../developer/includes/prod_short.md)], unless otherwise specified.
 >
 > [!INCLUDE [ua-github-releases](../includes/ua-github-releases.md)]